What is a witness?

-- what type of offence the accused is being tried for and the alleged circumstances surrounding the offence;
+- the type of offence the accused is being tried for and the alleged circumstances surrounding the offence;

 - the ethnicity of the witness and their social and cultural background;

-- the witness’ religious and political beliefs and opinions and;
+- the witness’s religious and political beliefs and opinions and;

-- the accused’s behaviour towards the witness as well as that of his family or anyone he associates with
+- the accused’s behaviour towards the witness as well as that of their family or anyone they associate with.

-If a witness has been intimidated in connection with giving testimony in legal proceedings or an investigation, the person who has intimidated them may be prosecuted for perverting the course of justice as well as for contempt of court.
-A judge also has discretion to determine the matter without it having to go to the Crown Prosecution Service.
-If found guilty, a person who intimidates a witness faces up to 5 years imprisonment and/or a fine.
-In the event that a witness has already given evidence and they are then retaliated against, the individual who retaliates against them can also be punished for contempt of court.
+If a witness has been intimidated in connection with giving testimony in legal proceedings or an investigation, the person who has intimidated them may be prosecuted for perverting the course of justice or contempt of court.
+If found guilty, a person who intimidates a witness faces up to five years imprisonment and/or a fine.
+If a witness has already given evidence and they are retaliated against, the individual who retaliates against them can also be punished for contempt of court.